alexanderneville/docs/ai/classification.md

 $(0,1)$, representing the probability that the point has the classification 1.
 In logistic regression, the vector product of the weights and inputs is passed through this logistic function.
-This function is differentiable at all points and it is continous in its input.
-The logistic funcion is a _softer_ threshold function.
+This function is differentiable at all points and it is continuous in its input.
+The logistic function is a _softer_ threshold function.

 $$\sigma(u) = \dfrac{1}{1+e^{-u}}$$